RuPaul's Drag Race Down Under season 3

 The third season of RuPaul's Drag Race Down Under premiered on July 28, 2023, through Stan in Australia, TVNZ+ in New Zealand, and on WOW Presents Plus internationally.
 The season was confirmed by World of Wonder on October 24, 2022.

 Isis Avis Loren won the season, becoming the first Australian queen to win in the franchise, with Gabriella Labucci as the runner-up.

 Background

 On October 24, 2022, it was announced via the shows official Instagram page, that casting for the third season was now open.
 Applications remained open for four weeks until closing on November 13, 2022.

 Ten contestants were announced on June 28, 2023.
 Participants include Flor, who previously appeared on season 2 of House of Drag, along with Down Under Season 2's winner, Spankie Jackzon and Season 1's Elektra Shock, which was a series hosted and judged by Down Under Season 1 contestants Anita Wigl'it and Kita Mean.

 On July 19, 2023, it was announced via TVNZ's Instagram page the guest judges who, unlike the previous two seasons, would be featured at the judges' table throughout the series.
+This was the last season of the Down Under franchise being hosted by RuPaul, who would step down next year and Michelle Visage taking over as official host.